Steam demo available

 From region to completed gallery.

-The game is shaped as a route through the collection, not a loose folder of images.
-The board is only one step in a wider loop of discovery and completion.
+The game is shaped as a route through the collection.
+The board is one step in a wider loop of discovery, completion and cleaner replays.

 Start from a world region and open a path through its artists.